Quraish Pur

 Quraish Pur, born Zulqarnain Qureshi (1932 – 5 August 2013) was a scholar, writer, novelist, columnist and media expert of Pakistan.
 He gained fame from hosting the TV program Kasuti (PTV) in the 1970s with Obaidullah Baig.

 Career and legacy

-Quraish Pur joined PTV in 1973 and worked there in various positions including the hosting of some shows until 1992, when he decided to retire.
+Quraish Pur joined PTV in 1973 and worked there in various positions including the hosting of some shows until 1992, when retired.

-Quraish Pur was also known to his associates and friends as an affable and a gentle person.
-Sahar Ansari, a noted Urdu scholar who had a long association and working relationship with Quraish Pur, said that even when he was very angry, he did not use harsh language or resorted to throwing temper tantrums.
-Instead, he would try to defuse the situation through some courteous ways.

-Quraish Pur along with his colleagues on Kasauti TV show – Obaidullah Baig, Iftikhar Arif and later Ghazi Salahuddin were all known among the Pakistani public for their extraordinary knowledge of history, literature, geography and the sciences.